HingeAssembler/HINGE/README.md

 # reads.fasta should be in data/ecoli
 fasta2DB ecoli reads.fasta
 DBsplit -x500 -s100 ecoli
-HPCdaligner -t5 ecoli | csh -v
+HPC.daligner -t5 ecoli | csh -v
-# alternatively, you can put output of HPCdaligner to a bash file and edit it to support
+# alternatively, you can put output of HPC.daligner to a bash file and edit it to support
 rm ecoli.*.ecoli.*
 LAmerge ecoli.las ecoli.+([[:digit:]]).las
 rm ecoli.*.las # we only need ecoli.las